smallwat3r/rpi-gardener/README.md

 ### Deploy from your machine

+First create a `.env` in this checkout, see [Configure Environment](#3-configure-environment) for the values:

+    cp .env.example .env

-With SSH access to the Pi (Raspberry Pi OS, user with sudo), one command provisions the host, syncs the code and starts the stack:
+Then, with SSH access to the Pi (Raspberry Pi OS, user with sudo), one command provisions the host, syncs the code and starts the stack:

     make deploy DEPLOY_HOST=gardener

 Provisioning is idempotent and covers: I2C, a 50MB journald cap and swap off (both to limit SD card wear), Docker via get.docker.com, the docker group, and the monthly Tailscale cert renewal cron.
-A local `.env` is copied only if the Pi has none yet.
-Re-run `make deploy` to ship changes.
+Your `.env` is copied to the Pi on the first deploy only, later edits are made on the Pi.
+Re-run `make deploy` to ship code changes.

 The manual steps below are what `make deploy` does, for reference.